 District employees on Family Medical Leave Act (FMLA) leave, or other types of continuous leave shall be prohibited from telecommuting.
+Employees eligible for telecommuting are confined to telecommuting within the United States of America.

 DRESS AND GROOMING

 The Board believes that staff members set an example in dress and grooming for students to follow.
 A staff member who understands this precept and adheres to it enlarges the importance of his/her task to serve as a role model to students, presents an image of dignity, and encourages respect.
 These factors act in a positive manner toward the maintenance of academic decorum and discipline.